-Compassionate, practical coaching from me, Julie Bodman, a certified ADHD coach.
-I’ll help you build focus, routines and confidence — one small step at a time.
+Compassionate, practical coaching from me, Julie Bodman, a qualified ADHD coach.
+I’ll help you build focus, routines and confidence, one small step at a time.

-I’m a compassionate, down-to-earth ADHD coach with two formal certificates in ADHD Coaching.
-I was diagnosed with ADHD myself in 2025, so I understand the daily realities first-hand — and I channel this insight into coaching that is warm, structured and genuinely practical.
+I’m a compassionate, down-to-earth ADHD coach who offers practical, encouraging support for children, teens and adults.
+I was diagnosed with ADHD myself in 2025, so I understand first-hand how ADHD can affect focus, routines, confidence and daily life and I bring that lived understanding into coaching that is warm, structured and realistic.

-Coaching with me is not about “fixing” anyone — it’s about understanding how your brain works, playing to your strengths and building realistic systems that fit your life.
+My coaching is backed by recognised ADHD-specific training.
+Coaching with me is not about “fixing” anyone, it’s about understanding how your brain works, building on your strengths and creating simple systems that genuinely fit your life.

 Coaching is a non-clinical, skills-based support.
 It complements (but doesn’t replace) medical or educational advice.